Have you heard? NIQ and GfK are now one website. Learn more

 Multimedia

-Join hosts James and Funda on this episode of My _ Story, an NIQ DEI podcast, as they sit down with guests Adina Negut and Ariane Pereira to hear their stories about how they developed resilience as children by overcoming adversity.
+Join hosts James and Funda on this episode of My Story Our Voices, an NIQ DEI podcast, as they sit down with guests Adina Negut and Ariane Pereira to hear their stories about how they developed resilience as children by overcoming adversity.

 Girl with red hoodie holding pencil with braids looking at laptop